z-adams/Tutorials/Pointers/pointers.md

 {
     char* itr = str;  // set our iterator to point to the start of the string

-    while (*itr != '\0')  // as long as we haven't hit the end of the string {
+    /* As long as we haven't hit the end of the string (that is, as long as the character under the iterator is not '\0'), perform the following loop: */ while (*itr != '\0')
+    {
-        if (*itr == search_tgt)  // if we've found the search target, {
+        if (*itr == search_tgt)  // If the character we're looking for is found, {
-            return itr;          // return its address
+            return itr;          // return its address.
         }
-        itr++;  // advance the iterator
+        itr++;  // If not, advance the iterator to the next char in the string }

+    return NULL;  // If we make it through the whole string without finding
+                  // our desired character, return NULL.
 }

-    return NULL;  // if we make it through the whole string without finding
-                  // our desired character, return NULL }
 ```